themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

-## Causes:
+## What are the Potential Causes?

-> Often called a “disease of theories,” the definitive cause(s) of endometriosis remain under debate, though demonstrated association with a number of hereditary, environmental, epigenetic and menstrual characteristics exist.
-NO SINGLE RESEARCHER HAS FOUND “THE” ANSWER.
-The chronic, inflammatory reaction, infertility and pain associated with endometriosis may also correspond to a variety of co-morbid conditions ranging from autoimmune disease to food and environmental allergies and intolerances.
+> Often called a “disease of theories,” the definitive cause(s) of endometriosis remain under debate, though demonstrated association with a number of hereditary, environmental, epigenetic and menstrual characteristics exist. _No single researcher has found 'the' answer._ The chronic, inflammatory reaction, infertility and pain associated with endometriosis may also correspond to a variety of co-morbid conditions ranging from autoimmune disease to food and environmental allergies and intolerances.
+Theories include:
 >
+> * Retrograde menstruation – Sampson’s century-old theory of abnormal backflow; this does _not_ explain pathogenesis
+> * Immunologic dysfunction – a 'broken' immune system allows for implantation of menstrual debris
+> * Stem Cells – have been demonstrated to populate lesions, even in absence of menstruation
+> * Genetics – a 7-10 fold risk exists in those whose mother or relative has disease
+> * Environmental Toxins – can cause cell changes which allow for implantation and errant immune response
+>
+> No single theory explains endometriosis in all patients, particularly in males with endometriosis and extrapelvic forms of the disease.
+Likely, we are born with mechanisms which, when later combined – 'the perfect storm' – trigger the disease.
+>
 > \-Endometriosis Research Center

-## Diagnostic Options:
+## What are the Diagnostic Options?

-## Treatment options:
+## What are the Treatment options?

 These article provide information on the available endometriosis treatments with special attention paid to the limitations and risks of each method, including surgery and medications.